VLAN Trunk Protocol – VTP Cisco – Explained

-VTP or VLAN Trunking Protocol is a Cisco Proprietary Protocol designed to reduce the burden of provisioning VLAN on the switch.
+VTP or VLAN Trunking Protocol is a Cisco proprietary trunking protocol designed to reduce the burden of provisioning VLAN on the switch.
 For example, if you are working for an organization with Cisco switches deployed in its environment & you need to configure VLAN on all of them say 40 switches.
 What would you normally do is to login to each switch and create desired VLAN which is very time consuming and hectic task.

 VTP has made this task very easy for network engineers / administrators as Cisco switches configured in VTP domain you just need to create VLAN on one switch ( with VTP server role ) & the switches which are configured in the same VTP domain can get their VLAN database updated from the server.